capac/Compact-Awesome-CV/README.md

 ### Requirements

-A full TeX distribution is required to compile TeX documents.
-Various distributions for [different operating systems (Windows, Mac, \*nix)](http://tex.stackexchange.com/q/55437) are available, but the recommendation is to install directly from [TeX Live](https://tug.org/texlive/).
+A full TeX distribution is required to compile your TeX documents.
+Various distributions for [different operating systems (Windows, Mac, \*nix)](http://tex.stackexchange.com/q/55437) are available, but the recommended suggestion is to install it directly from [TeX Live](https://tug.org/texlive/).

 #### Linux

-On Linux you can [install TeX from upstream](https://tex.stackexchange.com/q/1092) which is recommended because it return the most up-to-date version of TeX Live.
-You can also run `sudo apt-get install texlive-full` but it's generally not the most up-to-date version.
+On Linux you can [install TeX from upstream](https://tex.stackexchange.com/q/1092) which is recommended because it returns the most up-to-date version of TeX Live.
+You can also run `sudo apt-get install texlive-full` but it'll generally not give you the most up-to-date version.

 #### macOS

-On macOS you can easily install Tex Live by installing [MacTeX distribution](https://tug.org/mactex/) or, if you have [Homebrew](https://brew.sh), by running `brew install texlive`, which will install the full version, or `brew install basictex` for a minimal TeX working environment.
+On macOS you can easily install Tex Live by installing [MacTeX distribution](https://tug.org/mactex/) or, if you have [Homebrew](https://brew.sh), by running `brew install texlive` which will install the full version, or `brew install basictex` for a minimal TeX working environment.

-If you don't want to install the dependencies on your system, this can also be obtained via [Docker](https://docker.com).
+If you don't want to install all of the dependencies on your system, you can just simply use [Docker](https://docker.com) (see below).

 ### Usage